IgnatMaldive/PaintPilot/index.md

 ### Augmented paint-by-numbers

-PaintPilot converts any image into a step-by-step visual guide overlaid on canvas using Augmented Reality.
-It also helps you get the paint colors and value steps exactly right.
+Convert any image into a step-by-step visual guide overlaid on canvas using Augmented Reality and get the paint colors and value steps exactly right.

 <br>